requireiot/MyGateway-ESP32-ETH/README.md

 the `platformio.ini` file.
 Note that both tasks run on the same ESP32 core, the other core remains dedicated to networking stuff.

 When using separate tasks, the repeater or gateway will work reliably down to 40 MHz CPU frequency (using Ethernet) or 80 MHz (using WiFi).

+#### new notification functions
+To enable the statistics display, my code must be notified imediately after a message has been received (so I can count incoming messages), and after a message has been sent (so I can count them, and ask about the number of retries required to successfully deliver the message).

+Function `void previewMessage(const MyMessage &message)` is called by the modified MySensors library right after a message has been received.

+Function `void aftertransportSend(const uint8_t nextRecipient, const MyMessage &message)` is called by the modified MySensors library right after a message has been sent.

+Both functions are declared in the library with the `weak` attribute, i.e. they are called if they are defined in the application code, and nothing happens if they are not defined in the application code.

 ### Ethernet initialization in the main app

 The Ethernet interface must be initialized in _application_ code, ideally before the MySensors stuff runs.
 A good place for this is the `preHwInit()` function declared by MySensors as a "weak" function, i.e. it is called early during startup if the function is defined in your code, but no error is thrown if you don't define a function with this name.
 See the source code for more details.

 ### Connecting the RF24 radio module